 How can you know when the problem tenant will arrive?
 And what do you do if they do?

 The answer to the first question is that you can’t.
 You will only know you have a problem tenant when they start causing problems.
 References are no guarantee.

 There are, however, viable, legal solutions to the second question.

-Landlords need to give 24 hours’ notice if they wish to inspect their property, and must arrive at a reasonable hour of the day.
+It’s a good idea to regularly inspect the property but remember that landlords must give 24 hours’ notice if they wish to inspect their property, and must arrive at a reasonable hour of the day.
 Otherwise, they are guilty of harassment.

-The court will then order the tenants to leave.
-If they don’t go, then you can apply to the court for bailiff action.
+If they don’t vacate the property, you’ll need to apply to the court for bailiff action.